Oneta Ridge's Clubs and Activities

 Sponsor: Rhiannon Guinn

-Engineering club meets weekly and is open to all interested 6th graders.
+Engineering club meetings are open to all interested students in grade 6-8.

 National Geography Bee